vegaprotocol/documentation/docs/concepts/trading-concepts.md

 Participants in a market ...

 ## Orders
-An order is an instruction to long or short on a market.
+An order is an instruction to execute a trade that is long or short on a market's price.
 Placing an order does not guarantee it is filled.
+Orders stay on the order book until they are filled, expired or cancelled.

+When an order is placed, it is uniquely identified to the Vega network by its order ID, the market ID - which is unique to each market, and party ID - which is owned by the signer of the transaction.

 ### Submitting an order
-Orders can be submitted into any market that is active - i.e. not in a protective auction, or matured, expired, or settled.
+Orders can be submitted into any market that is active - i.e., not in a protective auction, or matured, expired, or settled.
 Orders will only be accepted if sufficient margin can be allocated from a trader's available collateral.

+[**Margin**](/docs/concepts/trading-concepts#margin): Find out how margin works in the Vega system.

-If, during continuous trading, an order is going to be matched with another order on the book for the same party (wash trade), then execution of that order will be stopped and the order will be cancelled and removed (if on the book).
+If, during continuous trading, an order is going to be matched with another order on the book for the same party (also known as a wash trade), then execution of that order will be stopped and the order will be cancelled and removed, if it on the book.

 ### Order sizes
-Order sizes can be fractional, as long as the order is within the maximum number of decimal places allowable.
-Any order containing more precision that this will be rejected.
-If a market requires that orders are specified using integers, fractional order sizes does not apply and 1 is the smallest increment.
+Order sizes can be fractional, as long as the order is within the maximum number of decimal places allowable for the market.
+Any order containing more precision than this will be rejected.
 A market's decimal places are specified in the market framework (link).

+If a market requires that orders are specified using integers, fractional order sizes do not apply and 1 is the smallest increment.

 ### Amending an order
-Amendments that change price or increase size will be executed as an atomic cancel and replace, meaning the time priority will be lost (i.e. as if the original order was cancelled and removed from the book and a new order submitted with the modified values).
+Orders that have not been filled can be amended using the APIs.
+Amendments that change price or increase size will be executed as a cancel and replace, meaning the time priority will be lost -- as if the original order was cancelled and removed from the book and a new order was submitted with the modified values.

+Orders cannot be amended using Vega Console.
+Instead, an individual order should be cancelled and a new order placed.

 #### Cancelling an order
+Orders that have not been filled can be cancelled.

+When trading using the APIs, there are three options for cancelling a standard [limit](/docs/concepts/trading-concepts#limit-order) or [market](/docs/concepts/trading-concepts#market-order) order.
+A trader can cancel individual orders, all orders for their public key across all markets, or all orders for their public key on a single market.
+Each of those ways will remove the orders from the order book, and push out order update messages.

+* Cancel with orderID, marketID and partyID - This removes the defined order from the order book of the given market
+* Cancel with partyID and marketID - This removes all the orders for a given party in the given market
+* Cancel with partyID - This removes every order for that given party across all markets

+When trading on Vega Console, a trader will only be able cancel individual orders on individual markets, one at a time.

+[**Liquidity provision orders**]: Information about how to cancel liquidity commitments.

 ### Order types
 There are three order types available to traders: limit orders, market orders, and pegged orders.
 One order type is automatically triggered to close out positions for distressed traders - that's called a network order.